 My name is Dan McGlade.
 Based in Shipley, West Yorkshire, I've composed, devised, recorded and performed music for nearly thirty years - for theatre, film, bands, schools, universities and community groups.

-Most recently, I wrote the music for Wrongsemble's latest two projects - HUMBUG (2020) and Aladdin and the Stolen Stories (2021) - the latter released as part of Bradford Literature Festival.
-You can hear and see it in the Portfolio and Video sections.
+Most recently, I wrote a series of film scores for Leeds theatre company Wrongsemble - Stargazer (2021), Aladdin and the Stolen Stories (2021, as part of Bradford Literature Festival), and HUMBUG (2020).
+You can hear and see excerpts of these in the Portfolio and Video sections.

 Studying English Literature at the University of Leeds’ Bretton Hall College, I spent an unhealthy amount time haunting the Schools of Music and Drama.
 My final degree reflected this rather cruelly, but you can't have everything...